Airway Beacons / Unicoms

-The Montana Department of Transportation Aeronautics Division operates and maintains various components of the State and National Airways System.
-These components include Non-Directional Beacons (NDBs), UNICOM surface-to-air radio systems, and night-time lighted airway beacons.
+The Montana Department of Transportation Aeronautics Division operates and maintains three night-time lighted airway beacons.

-The night-time lighted airway beacon system is unique to the state of Montana.
+- The night-time lighted airway beacon system is unique to the state of Montana.
 In the 1920s and 1930s, radio navigation for aircraft was virtually non-existent.
 Instead, early pilots relied upon a system of federally operated lighted airway beacons.
 Some of these beacons were quite literally bonfires, lighted and stoked by hardy patrons.
-Electronic bulbs later replaced the bonfires, lighting airway corridors across mountains and plains for pilots to follow at night and during inclimate weather.
+Electronic bulbs later replaced the bonfires, lighting airway corridors across mountains and plains for pilots to follow at night and during inclement weather.
 As technology improved, airway beacons became a thing of the past.
-Today, Montana is the only state that still utilizes part of this historic network through our rugged western mountains.
-Division personnel climb and maintain approximately 19 of these beacons on a regular schedule, also providing ownership and ground leases for their operation.
+The Aeronautics Division continues to maintain the MacDonald Pass, Spokane and Strawberry beacons.
+These 3 beacons, along with the airport beacons at the Helena, Townsend and Bozeman airports, provides nostalgic aviators the opportunity to experience a segment of the historic Northern Transcontinental Airway Route.

 - UNICOMs are federally approved radio transmitters that are commonly used at airports for communication between pilots and the airport or ground services.
 Approximately 70 division-owned UNICOMs are located at various airports across the state.
 The Aeronautics Division provides ownership, maintenance and support for these radios.